deckhouse/deckhouse/ee/modules/502-delivery/docs/USAGE.md

 ## Before you begin

-This section describes how ArgoCD works when bundled with Deckhouse and assumes you have basic understanding or prior knowledge of Argo CD.
+This section describes how Argo CD works when bundled with Deckhouse and assumes you have basic understanding or prior knowledge of Argo CD.

 The following details are used in the examples below:
 - The `argocd` domain has been allocated according to the name template defined in the [publicDomainTemplate](../../deckhouse-configure-global.html#parameters-modules-publicdomaintemplate) parameter.
 It allows you to access the Argo CD web interface and the API.
 The examples below use `argocd.example.com`.